8 Genetic Therapy Frontiers

 It is important to emphasize that targets chosen for gene therapy are somatic cells, not those contributing to gamete formation.
 In fact, at least for now, a deliberate effort is made to avoid modification to sperm or eggs, in order to prevent permanent changes to the human genome, thereby forever altering the future of our species.

 While much of the focus of gene therapy has been directed at the treatment of inherited disorders, ongoing efforts address acquired disorders, such as cancer or HIV infection.
 Gene therapy is a field very much in flux, as new gene delivery systems and genome-editing technologies continue to evolve.
-Recent years have seen success, but the field is fraught with hyped claims, a rush to proceed while sidestepping safety concerns, financial conflicts of interest, and bad behavior inside and outside of the laboratory and clinic.
+Recent years have seen success and scores of FDA (United States Food and Drug Administration)-approved therapies, but not to be overlooked is the history of hyped claims, a rush to proceed while sidestepping safety concerns, financial conflicts of interest, and bad behavior inside and outside of the laboratory and clinic.
 For our purposes, treatment of a topic of such wide scope is necessarily brief.
 We will review some of the general principles guiding the selection of diseases amenable to gene therapy and methods for gene delivery and genome modification.

 The next consideration is whether to target cells in vivo, as opposed to isolating cells from a patient, modifying them in vitro, and then returning them to the patient—a so-called “ex vivo” approach to gene therapy.
 It would be ideal if therapeutic gene delivery could occur entirely in vivo.
 Unfortunately, to achieve therapeutic correction in a target tissue, a fairly large number of cells need to be modified.
 A tractable target for gene therapy is to perform ex vivo modification of hematopoietic stem cells in which a patient’s own cells, once therapeutically altered, can be autologously re-engrafted into the patient’s bone marrow.
 Of course, this is primarily of benefit for disorders involving the bone marrow.